rushvora/PTCGPRerollManager/README.md

 If you wish to easily set up the bot for your server, i created a **Discord server template** based on our main server where we run the bot, here it is : https://discord.new/zXx8avYs85wk

 The bot sentences can be switched from English to French only by changing a variable from ```true``` to ```false``` in config.json

+There is also another command named **/lastactivity** which shows of list of all users in the database and how old was the last HeartBeat
 <br />
 <br />